puneetsingh166/tm-load-test/cmd/onomy-load-test/README.md

   * 4 = Slave failed
   * 5 = Slave completed load testing successfully
-* Standard Prometheus-provided metrics about the garbage collector in `tm-load-test custom client`
+* Standard Prometheus-provided metrics about the garbage collector in `onomy tm-load-test`
 * The ID of the load test currently underway (defaults to 0), set by way of the `--load-test-id` flag on the master

 ## Aggregate Statistics
-As of `tm-load-test custom client` one can now write simple aggregate statistics to a CSV file once testing completes by specifying the `--stats-output` flag:
+As of `onomy tm-load-test` one can now write simple aggregate statistics to a CSV file once testing completes by specifying the `--stats-output` flag:

 ```bash